-A PCT application is a single utility application filed with the Patent Office that can be filed later in multiple foreign countries.
-It streamlines the process for seeking worldwide patent protection.
-The cost to file patent applications throughout the world can be delayed for up to 18 months.
+The PCT application streamlines the process for inventors seeking worldwide patent protection.
+The PCT application is one utility application filed with one International Receiving Office that delays the deadline to file in multiple foreign patent offices.
+The cost to file multiple patent applications throughout the world can be delayed for up to 18 months.
 During that time, you can test market your product in foreign countries.
 Based on the success of your marketing, you can choose to file a PCT national phase patent application in those commercially viable countries.

 More than 150 countries have signed the PCT or Patent Cooperation Treaty.
 As such, by filing one PCT application, you gain worldwide patent pending status and access to major economic markets.